chapel-lang/chapel/doc/rst/language/spec/records.rst

 Default Comparison Operators
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-"Record comparisons have a similar behavior to tuple comparisons :ref:`tuple comparisons <Tuple_Relational_Operators>`.
+For records, the compiler will supply default comparison operators if they are not supplied
-The operators >, >=, <, and <= check the corresponding lexicographical order based
+by the user.
+In contrast, the user cannot redefine == and != for classes.
-on pair-wise comparisons between the arguments' fields.
+The default comparison operators for a record examine the arguments’ fields,
-The operators == and != check whether the two arguments are pair-wise equal or not.
+while the comparison operators for classes check whether the l.h.s. and r.h.s.
-The fields are compared in the order they are declared in the record definition."
+refer to the same class instance or are both nil.